GSA/wp2030-microsite/pages/offerings/innovation-lab-gallery.md

 # Workplace Innovation Lab Gallery

-Click on any image to open a slideshow.
+Select an image to open a slideshow.

 {% gallery name="innovationlab" %}{% endgallery %}